juhp/koji-hs/README.md

 [Koji](https://pagure.io/koji/) is a distributed RPM-based buildsystem.

-This library provides Haskell bindings to the Koji XMLRPC API.
+This library provides Haskell bindings to the Koji XML-RPC API.

 It is a WIP: currently only querying koji is working, ie login authentication or building etc is supported yet.